 In my tutoring, I do the same thing.
 I am always complimentary when people get questions correct, and gentle to tell people when they get a question wrong.
 When people ask me if I’m frustrated at their slow progress, I always assure them that I am happy to help them and happy to see them trying.
 The tutor sets the mood, and their words carry a lot of weight.
 Tests are a source of great anxiety to people, and it is a tutor’s job to alleviate that anxiety.

 It’s easy for a teacher to fall into the trap of thinking that, if they point students towards supplementary material, the students will stop taking the teacher seriously, or even stop coming altogether.
 This is far from the case.
 The enemies of teaching are forgetfulness and apathy.
 Students will very rarely quit going to classes because they learn too much.
 Far more often, they will quit because they forget too much, and they don’t want to put in the effort to remember again.

 So supplementary material is crucial.
 There are many videos, books, and webpages available online, but most students will not seek these out on their own.
 They need explicit instruction to seek them out, and they need to be tested on the material.
 This testing should, of course, be friendly.
 As before, failure must be a welcome part of the learning environment.

 Supplementary material is perhaps the only way that students can assist their long term memory and their progress tracking.
 If a tool or concept is used regularly, it remains in short term memory, and is easily recalled.
 But, if it is not used regularly, then it is unlikely a student will remember it again months later, unless they have been reviewing it through supplementary material.

-For my tutoring, I make peripheral products that I provide to my tutoring clients for free.
+For my tutoring, I make peripheral products that I provide to my tutoring clients for free, that I provide to them through 21st Night.
 I also point them towards high-quality, free online resources.
 Again, my worry is never losing clients to these online resources.
 My worry is losing clients when they give up on the test.
 This prevents that.